-Franchising your business enables your company to open additional locations more rapidly.
-Having multiple locations in a market increases your company’s competitive advantage over similar type businesses.
+Franchising your business enables your company to open additional locations in an area more rapidly.
+Having multiple locations in a market increases your company’s brand recognition.

 Franchising puts a ``business owner`` in charge.

-Franchisees are responsible for overseeing and/or managing their franchised location(s).
-A new business demands a great deal of time, effort and sacrifice.
-A franchise owner is highly motivated to ensure their locations are operating in accordance with the prescribed business system.
+Franchisees are responsible for overseeing and/or managing their franchise location(s).
+A new business demands a great deal of time, effort, and sacrifice.
+A franchise owner is highly motivated to ensure their locations are operating successfully and in accordance with the your operating system.

 Franchise locations may operate better and more profitably than company-owned units.

 Another key benefit of franchising your business is the fact that a highly motivated owner is overseeing the business rather than a hired employee.
 With their capital at risk, franchise owners are much more motivated to ensure the franchise business performs at the highest level.

 Greater buying power